i-ASL/Tightly_Coupled_UWB-IMU_Fusion/README.md

-# Tightly Coupled UWB/IMU Fusion
+# Experimental Comparison of Tightly and Loosely Coupled Kalman Filters for 6D Pose Estimation Using UWB and IMU Sensors(2024ICCAS)

+we present a novel approach for robot pose estimation in SE(3) using a tightly coupled integration of Ultra-Wideband (UWB) and Inertial Measurement Unit (IMU) data.
+Our method leverages Extended Kalman Filter (EKF) and Error-State Kalman Filter (ESKF) to accurately estimate the pose, including position and orientation, of a mobile robot in three-dimensional space.
+The tightly coupled approach ensures robust performance even in environments where UWB data quality is poor or in NLOS(Non-Line-of-Sight) conditions by utilizing raw UWB data and effectively fusing with IMU.
+The proposed method is validated through extensive simulations and real-world experiments, demonstrating significant improvements in accuracy and robustness compared to the loosely coupled method.
+Our results show that the tightly coupled approach, with its enhanced data fusion capability, provides superior z-axis estimation performance.
+This makes it particularly advantageous in applications requiring accurate SE(3) pose estimation.

- 6D pose estimation using tightly coupled UWB/IMU fusion using filtering method(EKF/ESKF/UKF/LIEKF)
+##  6D pose estimation using tightly coupled UWB/IMU fusion using filtering method(EKF/ESKF/UKF/LIEKF)
  - Extended Kalman filter
  - Error-state Kalman filter
  - Unscented  Kalman filter